1What browser do I need to have to use SMASHDOCs?

 Since SMASHDOCs are about creating and reconciling documents, the number of pages and words is superfluous.
 When exporting to any format (e.g. Word), the pages and words are then automatically calculated (e.g. by MS Word).

 In every SMASHDOCs document you can also work with keyboard commands.
-Here you have an overview, which key combinations there are:
+Here you have an overview, some of the key combinations there are:

 - Sections (basic)